What are Term, Whole Life & Universal Life?

 The pros for life insurance is you can pay off the premium during the early age of life which most likely when you have the capability to pay the premium.

 This statement has two parts.
 “Buy term” analysis is done in this post.
 You will save some cost by buying term insurance.
-The second part of this statement is to “Invest the rest”.
-You need to invest the rest.
-If you are a spender that spends the amount that you save from buying term insurance, then I would rather prefer you go get life insurance.
+The second part of this statement is to “invest the rest”.
+You need to invest the rest if are opting for term plan as to compensate the premium cost during retirement years.
+If you are a spender that spends the amount that you save from buying term insurance, then we would rather prefer you go get life insurance.

 Some Whole Life/Term insurance allows you to add attachable riders such as Early Critical Illness rider that covers for a lifetime.
 Riders may be a considerable option if you are looking for protection against Early-Stage Critical Illness.